-The Initial Agreement was terminated by mutual consent of the Company and Fomicruz in July 2020 and the Company has renegotiated with Fomicruz new terms and conditions for the exploration and exploitation of the La Josefina and La Valenciana properties and in

-December 2021, both parties entered into a new exploration agreement with an exploitation option for the following three projects: the La Josefina project, the La Valenciana project and a new and unexplored property, the Abril Project (the "Projects").
+The Initial Agreement was terminated by mutual consent of the Company and Fomicruz in July 2020 and the Company has renegotiated with Fomicruz new terms and conditions for the exploration and exploitation of the La Josefina and La Valenciana properties and in December 2021, both parties entered into a new exploration agreement with an exploitation option for the following three projects: the La Josefina project, the La Valenciana project and a new and unexplored property, the Abril Project (the "Projects").

 The Company also entered into a net smelter returns royalty agreement, pursuant to which Fomicruz is granted a 2% royalty on the mining properties that it has already contributed to PGSA and on the Abril Project, with the exception of the La Josefina project and the La Valenciana project, where Fomicruz is granted a 5% royalty.
 Furthermore, the Company committed to a \$5 million investment to developing an exploration program for the Projects during a 2-year period beginning once the environmental permits for the exploration development of the Projects are obtained.
-As of the date of this MD&A, the environmental permits are pending approval.
+As of the date of the date of this MD&A, the environmental permits are pending approval.

 During the year ended December 31, 2022, a review of all the information is in progress and a new GIS database is being configured and geological models and internal mineral inventories are in progress as well.
 A total of 1,715.47 line kilometers of ground magnetics have been surveyed in 2022 undertaken over the main targets - Amanda Cecilia, Ailin, Sinter, Mogote - and other areas of interest.
 Also, during the second quarter, 516 soil samples have been collected over the core area of the project in a 100x50 m grid, aimed to test the sample method and identify blind, extensions or new structures.
 Landowner agreements are in progress and during the third quarter, geological and mineralization block models of the main prospects were updated.
-During the fourth quarter a total of 3 shallow RC drill holes were completed in the Sinter prospect, completing a total of 90 meters, designed to extend the extent of the known mineralization and help assess the potential of developing the oxide portion.
-The drill program is still in progress and expected to be completed during May 2023.
+During the fourth quarter of 2022, a total of 3 shallow RC drill holes were completed in the Sinter prospect, completing a total of 81 meters, designed to extend the known mineralization and help assess the potential of developing the oxide portion.